Wrangell–St. Elias National Park and Preserve

-Wrangell–St. Elias National Monument was designated on December 1, 1978, by President Jimmy Carter using the Antiquities Act, pending final legislation to resolve the allotment of public lands in Alaska.
-Establishment as a national park and preserve followed the passage of the Alaska National Interest Lands Conservation Act in 1980.
-The park has long, extremely cold winters and a short summer season.
-Plate tectonics are responsible for the uplift of the mountain ranges that cross the park.
-The park's extreme high point is Mount Saint Elias at 18008 ft, the second tallest mountain in both the United States and Canada.
-The park has been shaped by the competing forces of volcanism and glaciation.
-Mount Wrangell is an active volcano, one of several volcanoes in the western Wrangell Mountains.
-In the St. Elias Range, Mount Churchill has erupted explosively within the past 2,000 years.
+Wrangell–St. Elias National Park and Preserve is a United States national park and preserve in south central Alaska.
+The park, the largest in the United States, covers the Wrangell Mountains and a large portion of the Saint Elias Mountains, which include most of the highest peaks in the United States and Canada, yet are within 10 mi of tidewater, one of the highest reliefs in the world.
+The park's high point is Mount Saint Elias at 18008 ft, the second tallest mountain in both the United States and Canada.
+The park has been shaped by the competing forces of volcanism and glaciation, with its tall mountains uplifted by plate tectonics.
+Mount Wrangell and Mount Churchill are among major volcanos in these ranges.
 The park's glacial features include Malaspina Glacier, the largest piedmont glacier in North America, Hubbard Glacier, the longest tidewater glacier in Alaska, and Nabesna Glacier, the world's longest valley glacier.
 The Bagley Icefield covers much of the park's interior, which includes 60% of the permanently ice-covered terrain in Alaska.
-At the center of the park, the boomtown of Kennecott exploited one of the world's richest deposits of copper from 1903 to 1938.
+At the center of the park and preserve, the boomtown of Kennecott exploited one of the world's richest deposits of copper from 1903 to 1938.
 The abandoned mine buildings and mills comprise a National Historic Landmark district.